 There is no statistical release specifically dedicated to vacant dwellings.
 For data please go to the live tables on dwelling stock (including vacants) and refer to live table 615 and live chart 612.

-DCLG are interested in understanding more about how our housing statistics and data are used and the decisions they inform.
+We are interested in understanding more about how our data is used and the decisions they inform.
 This is important for us so we can provide a high quality service which meets users’ needs.